fadeevab/design-patterns-rust/behavioral/memento/README.md

 ## `conceptual.rs`

-A conceptual example of Memento pattern.
+This is a conceptual example of Memento pattern.
+Keep in mind, that saving and restoring objects can be done via `serde` framework, see an example below.

-However, in Rust, a storing and restoring objects can be done via `serde` framework (see an example below).
+### How to Run

 ```bash
 cargo run --bin memento
 ```

-Output:
+### Output

 ```
 Originator backup: '1'